opentelekomcloud/docs/cce/user-guide/creating-a-statefulset.md

 ## Prerequisites<a name="section1734962819219"></a>

 Before creating a containerized workload, you must have an available cluster.
-For details on how to create a cluster, see  [Creating a VM Cluster](creating-a-vm-cluster.md).
+For details on how to create a cluster, see  [Creating a Hybrid Cluster](creating-a-hybrid-cluster.md).

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >When creating multiple containerized workloads, ensure that each container has a unique port.
 Otherwise, workload creation will fail.